ddnexus/pagy/docs/index.md

 ## Pagination is a simple task

-Basically, a pagination gem needs to calculate a series of 10-20 sequential integers (the page numbers) and loop through that series to produce one link per integer.
+A classic pagination gem needs to calculate a series of 10-20 sequential integers (the page numbers) and loop through that series to produce one link per integer.
 That's just a long string with a few numbers in it, and it's a very simple task... unless someone builds a whole complex world of thousands of objects around a simple series of integers :).

 ## Pagy keeps it simple

 Pagy keeps pagination as straightforward as it could be: there are no "declarative DSL" to learn, no "global pollution" to avoid, no need for any special module or adapter.
 There are no nested modules, classes nor countless methods and many hundreds lines of code... all really difficult to justify for such a simple task.

-Including all the features, validations, exceptions, etc., the Pagy core code is just 3 small files of just above 100 lines in total, easy to understand and use.
-Just take a look at the source: [pagy.rb](https://github.com/ddnexus/pagy/blob/master/lib/pagy.rb), [pagy/backend.rb](https://github.com/ddnexus/pagy/blob/master/lib/pagy/backend.rb), [pagy/frontend.rb](https://github.com/ddnexus/pagy/blob/master/lib/pagy/frontend.rb) .
+Pagy is simple.
+Just take a look at the core source: [pagy.rb](https://github.com/ddnexus/pagy/blob/master/lib/pagy.rb), [pagy/backend.rb](https://github.com/ddnexus/pagy/blob/master/lib/pagy/backend.rb), [pagy/frontend.rb](https://github.com/ddnexus/pagy/blob/master/lib/pagy/frontend.rb) .

  Its size and simplicity is one of the reasons of its stunning performance.